+- Total dust

-- Hydrogen Chloride
+- · Hydrogen Chloride

 - Carbon Monoxide

 - Sulphur Dioxide and Oxides

+- Nitrogen oxides

+- Gaseous and vaporous organic substances expressed as Total Organic Carbon

 A weekly emissions table is published showing the daily averages from the continuous monitoring of various substances.
 Following are examples of reporting found at www.dublinwastetoenergy.ie/About-the-facility/emissions-data.